Inochi2D/nusilly/README.md

 `--exclude` all of the tests that don't match provided regular expression will be run.

 > Using both options at the same time will produce unexpected results!

+# Best practices

+- Running tests in multi-threaded mode (default) can potentially cause issues, try running tests with `--threads 1`
+- Although unittests inside of nested classes and structs are discovered and executed by Silly, it may be unreliable.
+Consider having unittest blocks on the toplevel